Room For Love

-Room For Love is a chick lit novel by American author Andrea Meyer, inspired by an article the author wrote for the New York Post.
+Room For Love is a chick lit novel by American author Andrea Meyer.
+It was inspired by an article the author wrote for the New York Post.

 Plot

 The book focuses on 32-year-old Jacquie Stuart, an employee of a New York film magazine who is dissatisfied with various aspects of her life, especially her romantic situation.
 She pitches an idea for a feature article to the editor of a women's magazine, of answering "Roommate Wanted" advertisements as a way to meet potential partners.
 The novel follows Jacquie's ensuing experiences with the men she meets in this way.